ESF:MPH_RLIZ Human Resources Management - Course Information

 - The contents of the course consist of ten topics on human resource management in companies.
 Students will get an overview of basic areas of human resource management issues in companies.
 The lectures will focus on modern trends in the field of HR management.
 The course will also provide students with examples of the world's leading companies, pioneers in the field of human resource management.
 Specific issues of human resource management in small organizations will only be mentioned marginally.
 Students will learn about how to process specific kinds of personnel agenda and procedures used in personnel administration.

-Teams of students will set up fictitious companies and in a number of seminars they will have to implement tasks related to the management of human resources - always relating it to the topics presented in lectures.
-They will present the outcomes of their work in seminars and get feedback from the teacher and other students.
+Teams of students will set up fictitious companies and in a number of seminars they will have to implement tasks related to the management of human resources in these companies - always relating it to the topics presented in lectures.
+They will present the outcome of their work in lectures.

 At the end of this course, students should be able to: